Great open courses were started online: School Of Data Courses

 The flagship Fellowship is a 9-month program for data-literacy practitioners, while the Network Lab provides a platform for members to run pilot projects exploring data literacy.
 The Curriculum provides numerous online modules, tutorials, and guides on the use of data.

 The School of Data provides stand-alone modules, which means you can go through courses tailored to equip you with skills about data, data cleaning, extracting data, and mapping among other curated course modules.

 The current version of these School Of Data provides the following modules:

 Starting out on data fundamentals?
 School of Data’s course on this topic covers all the basic concepts, including easing you into finding data through portals, sorting and filtering, and generally working with machine-readable data.

-If you are working with data, be it a journalist or human rights crusader, integrating AI tools help introduce predictive data models or other interactive tools.
+If you are working with data, be it a journalist or human rights crusader, integrating AI tools helps introduce predictive data models or other interactive tools.
 It means better monitoring and analysis of datasets, which is a mixed School of Data recently introduced.

 If you work with spreadsheets, you might know about potential errors that can result from data visualizations.
-Using the Tactical Technology Collective’s approach, you can analyze and workout data structures to reduce errors.
+Using the Tactical Technology Collective’s approach, you can analyze and work out data structures to reduce errors.